Assignment Help

 Which Structure Should You Use?

-Use the block structure when: you are analyzing one significant problem with one primary solution (or a suite of solutions that work together), your problem section requires extensive development (historical background, statistical analysis, multiple affected groups), and your essay is under 1,200 words — the block structure handles tighter word counts more efficiently.
-Use the chain structure when: your essay addresses three or more distinct problems that each require a unique solution, you are writing a longer essay (2,000+ words) where the paired logic adds organizational clarity, and your reader might lose track of which solution addresses which problem if they are separated by several pages.
-When in doubt, the block structure is safer for standard college composition courses.
-It is the format most professors default to expecting.
+Use block structure when you are analyzing one significant problem with one primary solution, your problem section requires extensive development, and your essay is under 1,200 words.
+Use chain structure when your essay addresses three or more distinct problems each requiring a unique solution, and you are writing a longer essay (2,000+ words).
+When in doubt, block structure is safer for standard college composition courses.

 Need Help With Your Problem-Solution Essay?